march42/TORSO_ZigBee/README.md

 - short press to toggle on/off
 - long press for dimming loop
-- 2x short press to switch on full
+- 2x short press to switch to full on
 - 3x short press to join network
 - 4x short press to leave network
 - 5x short press to factory reset

+- BUTTON1 short press in bootloader (first 2000ms after reset) stopp timeout and wait for UART data transfer.

 #### factory reset